GettyImages-475755641.jpg

 Everyone comes with unique histories, struggles, and concerns.
 I honor this and employ a personalized approach for each client.
 Generally, therapy is helpful when there is something asking for attention and impeding the ability to live fully in various areas of life.
 Perhaps there is a feeling of “stuckness” or of being less than whole.

 The truth is we are all whole.
-My only “goal” is to support this remembering, through a depathologizing lens that celebrates the adaptive nature of human beings, recognizes and names the harmful systems and experiences that create the need for protection, and uncovers the deep wisdom we all have access to - extending to sources of power and connection from community, ancestors and/or spiritual faith.
+My only “goal” is to support this remembering through a depathologizing lens that celebrates the adaptive nature of human beings, recognizes and names the harmful systems and experiences that create the need for protection, and uncovers the deep wisdom we all have access to - extending to sources of power and connection from community, ancestors and/or spiritual faith.
 I tread lightly, carefully, and with intention.
-I respect the ways in which each person’s system has learned to protect and allow the body to guide its healing through a somatic approach, knowing that the body is where trauma is both stored and healed.
+I respect the ways in which each person’s system has learned to protect and allow the body to guide the healing through a somatic approach, as the body is where trauma is both stored and healed.

 Land Acknowledgment & Action Item